a2civictech/a2civictech/README.md

 The Ann Arbor Civic Technology Meetup meets on the 4th Monday of each month in Ann Arbor, MI.

+The 4th Monday of May 2015 is Memorial Day.

 The April 2015 meeting was Monday, April 25, 2015 at Pizza Pino, 221 W Liberty St, Ann Arbor, MI 48104 at 7:00 p.m.
 Please RSVP at http://www.meetup.com/a2civictech/events/221361766/